 2. HOW TO SELF-SOOTHE?

 “Deep breathing, counting backward, squeezing a stress ball, applying hand lotion, excusing oneself to the bathroom, washing the face, and walking away to a quiet place can all be very calming activities for parents and adult caregivers,” says Deborah Newell, Triple P (Positive Parenting Program) director for Community Partners’ Parent-Child Center in Riviera Beach, a program funded by Children’s Services Council.

 “Relax,” a book by Catherine O'Neill and Toni Goffe, is filled with fun ways to teach children to calm themselves and offers advice on where to start with role-playing, suggests Renée E. Layman, chief executive officer for the Center for Child Counseling in Palm Beach Gardens, an agency funded by Children’s Services Council.

-If the drama worries you though, and you think you're teen is overreacting.
-Or you're concerned because of the strife your teen's behavior is causing at home, there is hlep.
+Does the drama worry you?
+Do you think your teen is overreacting?
+If you're concerned your teen's behavior is causing strife at home, there is help.
 The Children’s Behavioral Health Collaborative, funded through a grant from Palm Beach County’s Community Services Department, includes five local organizations that provide a variety of compassionate outpatient services to children of all ages, as well as counseling for parents.
 Click here to learn more or call 561-366-9400.